axsilv/kapivara-kotlin-taskflow-scheduler-engine-library/README.md

-# Kapivara - Taskflow Scheduler Engine Library
+# Kapivara - Taskflow Scheduler Library

 Kapivara is a lightweight, coroutine-based job scheduler for Kotlin that integrates seamlessly with a rule engine DSL.
 Ideal for microservices, event-driven applications, and automation tools where you want to decouple scheduling logic from business rules.